 How to use Skyrim console commands

-To enable the console, just hit the tilde (~) key and enter the appropriate codes, which are listed below.
-You can turn on more than one at once, too, so you can become invincible, fly, and teleport all at the same time.
+To enable the console, just hit the tilde (~) key and enter one of the appropriate codes, which are listed below.
+You can turn on more than one in a row, so you can become invincible, fly, and teleport all at the same time.

-Be warned, some of these console commands may cause glitches, problems, or crashes, so it's definitely worth saving your game first and using the codes with a separate save.
+Be warned, some of these console commands may cause glitches, problems, or crashes, so it's definitely worth saving your game first.
 You don't want to make some change and get stuck with it.

-Many of these console commands require specifying an NPC or Item or place with a reference number.
-Here's a quick cheat sheet of reference pages where you can find those codes.
+Many of these console commands require specifying an NPC or item or place with a reference number.
+If you're specifying an item or NPC in front of you, click on them while you've brought up the console to get their code immediately.
+Otherwise, here's a quick cheat sheet of reference pages where you can find those codes.
 Remember, CTRL+F is your friend!

 Skyrim toggle console commands